cisocrgroup/IMPACTGT/README.md

   `calamari-predict` and the lines
 * `scripts/align.bash` algins the ocred lines with the ground-truth lines
+* `impgtt/...` IMPACTGT-tools: helper tools for the scripts.

 ## Usage
 General usage: `script/run.bash [-nobin] [-imgext EXT] IN [OUT]`